 Is your spouse your soulmate?
 What if they never understood your feelings?
 Can you still live with them?

 Lastly, does life give only two options?
 Live or die?
 What if there is a third?

 In her debut anthology, Rubina Ramesh tries to find answers to these questions that are often from the heart and yet makes the mind ponder over the solution.
 Or is it the other way round?
 Either way, Knitted Tales is a bouquet of emotions that are bound to touch both your head and your heart.

-The language used is lucid and extremely sublime.
-I am completely floored by Rubina’s writing style.
-So subtle, yet so powerful!
-The writer makes sure to stimulate the senses with the language and the words used, corresponding to human feelings and senses.
-A reader is bound to feel that he/she is actually a part of the story and the instinctive responses are sure to be kindled effortlessly.
+A reader is bound to feel that he or she is actually a part of the story and instinctive responses are sure to be kindled effortlessly.
 The editing is again commendable.

-Loved reading the book but felt let down upon reaching the last page.
-Wished there were more pearls in the string!
+In conclusion, let me confess that I enjoyed reading the book but felt let down upon reaching the last page.
+For once, I wished there were more pearls in the string!
 Rubina, please add double the number of stories in your next anthology.

-Buy or Borrow a copy of this anthology to savour the varied flavours offered across the pages.
+Buy or borrow a copy of this anthology of Knitted Tales, to savour the varied flavours offered across the pages.
 (Please don’t steal, though!)

 I give this book a rating of 5 / 5!